Housing & Student LIfe | ELI

 - On-call 24 hours a day in case of emergencies

-The Office of International Programs is in Scott Hall at the center of campus.
+The Office of International Programs is in Pacific Hall at the center of campus.
 Office staff are in the office weekdays from 8:30 a.m. to 5:00 p.m.
 Students can also make evening appointments.

 All new international students go to orientation.
 The orientation helps new students learn about the many places and services on campus to help make students' experience at Pacific University a great one.
 During orientation students: